zukuo/dotfiles/README.md

 > You don't need to install of the extra packages, they're more for eye candy

 #### Link Files using GNU Stow
+Create symlinks from the Git Repo to your home directory (WIP):
 ```bash
 stow ...
 ```